Nutritionists use their food science knowledge to help individuals and groups make the right choices about what they eat

 As a registered associate nutritionist (ANutr), you'll usually work under supervision as part of a team.
 You'll receive support from experienced nutritionists in the form of mentoring and won't normally undertake wholly independent practice.

-After around three years of relevant professional experience (out of the last five), you can apply to transfer registration status on the UK Voluntary Register of Nutritionists (UKVRN) to registered nutritionist (RNutr).
+After around three years' relevant professional experience (out of the last five), you can apply to transfer registration status on the UK Voluntary Register of Nutritionists (UKVRN) to registered nutritionist (RNutr).

-In order to register as a registered nutritionist, you must demonstrate your evidence-based practice in one or two specialisms and will need to keep a record of your continuing professional development (CPD) activities to support your application.
+In order to become a registered nutritionist, you must demonstrate your evidence-based practice in one or two specialisms and will need to keep a record of your CPD activities to support your application.
 The five specialist sub-categories are: